Department of Mathematics & Computing Science

 Dr. Porter Scobey

-Dr. Scobey wrote Pascal and C++ lab manuals used in first year courses for many years; started annual High School Programming Competition in 2000; developed an extensive web site for use as a C++ STL reference; received Father William A. Stewart, S. J., Medal for Excellence in Teaching (2004); currently co-authoring a university text on web programming, to be published by Jones and Bartlett (2012) Bartlett (2012).
+Dr. Scobey wrote Pascal and C++ lab manuals used in first-year courses for many years; started annual High School Programming Competition in 2000; developed an extensive website for use as a C++ STL reference; received Father William A. Stewart, S. J., Medal for Excellence in Teaching (2004); co-authored a university text on web programming published by Jones and Bartlett (2012).